Ultimate tradeoff relation of quantum precision limits in multiparameter linear measurement: Quantum precision limit

-The following analysis clarifies that the tradeoff bound, employed in our work, is more informative than the Holevo bound.
-See Fig.~\ref{fig:Comp 4 Miu} for an illustration of the comparison between both bounds for the multiparameter linear sensing.
-Even though the Holevo bounds with various wights $w$ are exactly tangent to the tradeoff bound, the former cannot identify the tradeoff curve regarding the attainable precision limits on estimating both parameters.
-Consequently, it is the tradeoff bound in Eq.~\eqref{eq:error tradeoff relation} that gives the exact dependence between two estimation errors and full information about the attainable error region.
-Furthermore, our bound Eq.~\eqref{eq:error tradeoff relation} explicitly represents how $\mu$ as a incompatibility coefficient affects the tradeoff relation.
+As plotted in Fig.~\ref{fig:Comp 4 Miu}, the comparison between IRTR and HCRB for multiparameter linear sensing reveals that IRTR, employed in our work via Eq.~\eqref{eq:error tradeoff relation}, is more informative than HCRB with specific weight.
+Clearly, HCRBs with various weights $w$ are exactly tangent to the IRTR, implying that the convex envelope of HCRB family is equivalent to the IRTR.
+However, the IRTR directly captures the exact interdependence between two estimation errors and full information regarding the attainable error region, while the HCRB additionally requires tedious optimization and convex-envelope construction.
+Furthermore, Fig.~\ref{fig:Comp 4 Miu} shows that the line of IRTR with larger $\mu$ is significantly more curved.
+Hence, our result in Eq.~\eqref{eq:error tradeoff relation} explicitly represents how $\mu$ as an incompatibility coefficient reinforces the tradeoff relation.

-\emph{Estimation protocol.---} Here we study the performance of a specific quantum measurement for a classical signal in a linear sensing device.
-The adopted compatible observables are given by